PackeTsar/radiuid/README.md

 ####   DOCKERFILES   ####
 --------------------------------------

 These are the dockerfile script files used to build the SSH and non-SSH Docker images hosted on [Docker Hub][docker-hub].
-You can use these on a Docker host to build your own RadiUID image instead of downloading the pre-made one from Docker Hub.
+You can use these on a Docker host to build your own RadiUID image if you don't want to download the pre-made one from Docker Hub.

 **With SSH**